The Raster Tragedy at Low-Resolution Revisited:

 After successfully defending my PhD, I joined Microsoft Typography to learn about the world-class “hinting” of the Windows Core Fonts.
 From my academic background, this was a bit of a set-back: To achieve their legendary on-screen quality, they used plenty of delta exceptions.
 So that is how they do it!?
 In my academic book, that’s cheating—a technophiliac disguise for “pixel-popping.”
 Over time, I learned that deltas are merely part of the “hinting zoo.”

-Nevertheless I had many enjoyable moments eventually making a number of important contributions to font rendering, including completely re-writing the compiler for the font “hinting” language used in Type Solution’s Typeman software (the predecessor to Visual TrueType), working with some of the world’s leading typographers to design and implement a graphical user interface for said font “hinting” language (Visual TrueType), modifying the TrueType rasterizer to allow existing fonts to use ClearType (ships starting with Windows XP), combining ClearType with “gray-scaling” to prototype “y-anti-aliased ClearType” (a version thereof ships with Windows Presentation Foundation), prototyping a highly complex tool to automatically “hint” TrueType fonts outperforming manual “hinting” in many respects, and last but not least, making essential contributions to numerous patents.
+Nevertheless I had many enjoyable moments eventually making a number of important contributions to font rendering, including completely re-writing the compiler for the font “hinting” language used in Type Solution’s Typeman software (the predecessor to Visual TrueType), working with some of the world’s leading typographers to design and implement a graphical user interface for said font “hinting” language (Visual TrueType), modifying the TrueType rasterizer to allow existing fonts to use ClearType (ships starting with Windows XP), combining ClearType with “gray-scaling” to prototype “y-anti-aliased ClearType” (a version thereof ships with Windows Presentation Foundation and since around 2011 it’s part of trademarked DirectWrite), prototyping a highly complex tool to automatically “hint” TrueType fonts outperforming manual “hinting” in many respects, and last but not least, making essential contributions to numerous patents.

 For sincere inquiries, suggestions, or corrections, and as long as the topic hasn’t been covered in the Frequently Asked Questions, please feel free to contact me by .
 I’ll read any feedback that appears genuine, unless it has been blocked by my provider’s spam filter, but please be patient with waiting for replies: I may be out in the wilderness, honing my photography craft, with little or no access to the internet.